 The Last Word.
 Peter Mayle’s My Twenty-Five Years in Provence, Reflections on Then and Now

-Almost 30 years ago, Peter Mayle introduced many of us to the arrière-pays Provençal (rural countryside) for the first time, with his international best-selling novel “A Year in Provence.”
+Almost 30 years ago, Peter Mayle introduced many of us to the arrière-pays Provençal (rural countryside) for the first time with his internationally best-selling novel A Year in Provence.
 The success of that book and his subsequent novels had many primed to book flights to the South of France.
-If that wasn’t enough the scenery from the movie version of “A Good Year” had travel agents companies celebrating from the spike in demand for their trips to Provence.
+If that wasn’t enough, the scenery from the movie version of “A Good Year” had travel agent companies celebrating the spike in demand for their trips to Provence.

-Fleeing the rainy Riviera, the Mayles headed north towards home in the hopes of catching the last gasp of an abnormal heat wave in the UK.
-They stopped for lunch in Aix-en-Provence at the iconic Les Deux Garçons restaurant and enjoyed a traditional ‘plat du jour’ of rabbit in mustard cream sauce (here, is a recipe), and a glass of rosé.
+Fleeing the rainy Riviera, the Mayles headed north towards home, hoping to catch the last gasp of an abnormal heat wave in the UK.
+They stopped for lunch in Aix-en-Provence at the iconic Les Deux Garçons restaurant and enjoyed a traditional ‘plat du jour’ of rabbit in a mustard cream sauce (see recipe below), and a glass of rosé.

 Things were looking up, and the rain had stopped.
 They continued their drive entering the Natural Regional Park of the Luberon for the first time, and the rest we might say is history.

 His last book was published in June, My Twenty-Five Years in Provence, Reflections on Then and Now, posthumously, as Peter Mayle passed away in January 2018.
 In 21 chapters, Mayle covers the story of the couple’s introduction to the Luberon Valley, thanks to the inclement coastal weather.
 At that time, the Luberon’s perched villages remained relatively undiscovered by outsiders, almost frozen in time.
 Mayle’s humour reaches through the book’s 179 pages as he reflects on their house purchase in Provence, house sale in the UK and a rather hasty decision to move to France.